My Health Partner Logo

 Level changes can be influenced by many factors

-"Why have my cholesterol levels gone up since my last test?"
+Why have my cholesterol levels gone up since my last test?

-"How often do I need to get my cholesterol checked?"
+How often do I need to get my cholesterol checked?

 Cholesterol levels should be tested at least every 4 to 6 years starting at age 20, and more often if you have a family history of high cholesterol.
-Talk to your doctor about what’s right for you.5
+Talk to your doctor about what’s right for you.5,6

 Before a blood test

-"Will I need to do anything to prepare for the cholesterol test?"
+Will I need to do anything to prepare for the cholesterol test?

 You may need to fast–no food or drink–for 9 to 12 hours before your blood is drawn.
 Your health care provider will let you know if you need to fast and if there are any special instructions to follow.7

-Don’t worry, there is very little risk to having a blood test.
+Don’t worry, there is very little risk in having a blood test.
 You may have slight pain or bruising at the spot where the needle was put in, but most symptoms go away quickly.7